top of page

 IMG_1923_edited.jpg

-Ellie found her passion for gymnastics at the age of 4, and has been training ever since, still partaking in her own classes to further her training.
-After joining the squads at Gymnastricks, she has performed in London twice, at Her Majesty’s Theatre and the Troxy.
-Ellie’s performance credits also include the Deco’s 2019 pantomime ‘Jack and the Beanstalk’.
+Ellie discovered her passion for gymnastics at the age of four and has been dedicated to the sport ever since.
+She continues to train regularly to refine her skills and further her expertise.
+After joining the competitive squads at Gymnastricks, Ellie had the opportunity to perform in London twice, appearing at Her Majesty’s Theatre and The Troxy.
+Her performance experience also includes The Deco Theatre’s 2019 pantomime, Jack and the Beanstalk, where she showcased her talent and stage presence to a wider audience.

 Lauren